JinkiJung/Tasc/docs/source/index.rst

 Primary usage of Tasc will be:
   * Simple creation of a scenario or a situation with sequential flow
-  * Designing information transfer while a user carrying out the scenario
+  * Designing information transfer for user within context
-  * Evaluating performance of the user (or agent) on a per-step basis or whole
+  * Evaluating user performance on a per-step basis or whole
-  * Plug-and-play implementation of the scenario based on Tasc script and Tasc engine (e.g., Tasc-Unity)
+  * Plug-and-play scenario execution based on Tasc script and engine (e.g., Tasc-Unity)
+  * Evaluation of scenario itself (quality of scenario in terms of information transfer)

 Related GitHub repositories are:
   * Tasc documentation: (https://github.com/JinkiJung/Tasc)